yasofiane/repoBI/README.md

-Data Lake DevOps
+# Data Lake DevOps
-this article show how to depploy Azure components for building a ready data platform using blob storage, adls, ADF using Azure DevOps
+this article shows how to depploy Azure components for building a ready data platform using blob storage, adls, ADF using Azure DevOps

+## Chapter 1
+here is the text

+### Chapter 1.1
+here is the text